hdShang/arxiv-daily/docs/cs-AI/2025-09-03/papers/250903383v1-annie-be-careful-of-your-robots.md

 ---
 layout: default
-title: ANNIE: Be Careful of Your Robots
+title: "ANNIE: Be Careful of Your Robots"
 ---

 # ANNIE: Be Careful of Your Robots